-As an outcome of the validation process, the team can raise different types of findings is issued, where:
+As an outcome of the validation process, the team can raise different types of findings.

-In general, where insufficient or inaccurate information is available and clarification or new information is required the Assessor shall raise a New Information Request (NIR) specifying what additional information is required.
+Where insufficient or inaccurate information is available and clarification or new information is required the Assessor shall raise a New Information Request (NIR) specifying what additional information is required.

-Where a non-conformance arises the Assessor shall raise a Corrective Action Request (CAR).
-A CAR
+Where a non-conformance arises that requires the Project Developer to do something (for example correct something in the PDD) the Assessor shall raise a Corrective Action Request (CAR).